Forest kingfisher

 The forest kingfisher (Todiramphus macleayii), also known as Macleay's or the blue kingfisher, is a species of kingfisher in the subfamily Halcyoninae, also known as tree kingfishers.
-It is a predominantly blue and white bird.
+It is a predominantly a blue and white bird.
 It is found in Indonesia, New Guinea and coastal eastern and Northern Australia.
 Like many other kingfishers, it hunts invertebrates, small frogs, and lizards.

 Taxonomy

 The forest kingfisher was first described by the naturalists Sir William Jardine and Prideaux John Selby in 1830.
 It was known for many years by its old scientific name of Halcyon macleayi before being transferred to the genus Todiramphus.
 The generic name is derived from the genus Todus (Brisson, 1760), 'tody' (a West Indian insectivorous bird) and Ancient Greek rhamphos, 'bill'.
-The specific epithet honours the Scottish entomologist and Colonial Secretary to New South Wales Alexander Macleay (1767-1848).
+The specific epithet honours the Scottish entomologist and Colonial Secretary to New South Wales Alexander Macleay (1767–1848).